 Video Crash Courses

 Find the perimeter of the parallelogram

-You follow the formula and multiply side a and side b by 2:
+You follow the formula and multiply side and side by 2:

+Video Crash Courses